 The course does not criticise the hegemony of European thought in the abstract but invite students to grasp the techniques, methods and formats of knowledge production from their own particular and personal point of view.
 Concretely, it will do this looking at alternative epistemologies and methodologies that recently made a major contribution to decolonise critical theory.
 The course engages with feminist epistemologies and subaltern epistemologies, epistemologies of nature and epistemologies of labour.

-It will read, among others, authors such as: Susan Buck-Morrs, Silvia Federici, Donna Haraway, Alison Adam, Sandra Harding, Antonio Gramsci, Gayatri Chakravorty Spivak, Boaventura de Sousa Santos, Paula Ricaurte and Linda Tuhiwai Smith.
+It will read, among others, authors such as: Susan Buck-Morrs, Silvia Federici, Donna Haraway, Alison Adam, Sandra Harding, Frantz Fanon, Achille Mbembe, Antonio Gramsci, Chantal Mouffe, Gayatri Chakravorty Spivak, Boaventura de Sousa Santos.

 The course will host also a book presentation in collaboration with BAK (a base for art, theory, and social action in Utrecht), a presentation of the publishing house Archive Books with Paolo Caffoni (PhD student HfG Karlsruhe), and a seminar on Hegel with Dr. Sami Khatib (Leuphana University).